MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-RecipientDataProperty.md

 A valid value for this parameter requires you to read the file to a byte-encoded object using the Get-Content cmdlet.
 For example, `([Byte[]](Get-Content -Encoding Byte -Path "C:\My Documents\<filename>" -ReadCount 0))`.

+A valid picture file is a JPEG file that's less than 10 kilobytes (KB).

+A valid audio file is a WMA 9 file that's less than 32 KB.

 ```yaml
 Type: Byte[]
 Parameter Sets: (All)